City

 Do you need a car in Charleston, WV?

 Having a car in Charleston, WV, can make commuting easier and more convenient.
-Many job opportunities in the area require travel, and a car provides flexibility and independence.
+Many job opportunities are spread out, and public transportation options are limited.
+A car allows for flexibility and reliability in reaching various workplaces.

 What is the job market like in Charleston, WV?